dmslabsbr/hoymiles/README.md

 But it will probably work with any device that uses the [global.hoymiles.com](https://global.hoymiles.com/) Website.
 It was tested with DTU-PRO also.

+## Configuration:
+> UI is not working and could show "Bad Gateway" which is normal and expected.

+Add-on is desigend to use MQTT messages to send data to Home Assistant instance.
+By default credentials and server name is taken from Home Assistant.
+If you use other broker or using your own one it is required to make `external` and fill server and credentials for connection.

+To get it proper working you have also pass credentials for Hoymiles Cloud access and your plant ID.

+If evrything is set correctly new MQTT entities will be visible on HA.

 ## PS:
 I invite everyone to help in the this tool development.